Picocrypt/Picocrypt/README.md

 # Security
 For more information on how Picocrypt handles cryptography, see <a href="Internals.md">Internals</a> for the technical details.
 If you're worried about the safety of me or this project, let me assure you that this repository won't be hijacked or backdoored.
 I have 2FA (TOTP) enabled on all accounts with a tie to Picocrypt (GitHub, Reddit, Google, etc.), in addition to full-disk encryption on all of my portable devices.
 For further hardening, Picocrypt uses my isolated forks of dependencies and I fetch upstream only when I have taken a look at the changes and believe that there aren't any security issues.
 This means that if a dependency gets hacked or deleted by the author, Picocrypt will be using my fork of it and remain completely unaffected.
 You can feel confident about using Picocrypt.

-## Signatures
-For the paranoid, Picocrypt is signed with PGP.
-The fingerprint and public key are listed below.

-<pre>B342A744BDEEA57B6A583E33A247E73798946F55</pre>
-<pre>-----BEGIN PGP PUBLIC KEY BLOCK-----

-mDMEYoGUHxYJKwYBBAHaRw8BAQdAvmQA+pdbDB/ynJxHhNDpz6Sb5tgkNuuNJIvw
-HYwZtqi0CVBpY29jcnlwdIiTBBMWCgA7FiEEs0KnRL3upXtqWD4zokfnN5iUb1UF
-AmKBlB8CGwMFCwkIBwICIgIGFQoJCAsCBBYCAwECHgcCF4AACgkQokfnN5iUb1UZ
-RgEA8jbIsdqCr21DWxcqW/eLlbxRkuA8kflVYvWWUxtVqsUA/jQPSDpvA8rakvaL
-PIbXjQvrAMkEVIc0HbCzLxr1k3sH
-=YFwz
------END PGP PUBLIC KEY BLOCK-----</pre>

-# Community
-Keep an eye on <a href="https://www.reddit.com/r/Picocrypt/">r/Picocrypt</a>.
-While I won't be active in this subreddit myself, it's still a great place to ask questions and help one another out, especially if something happens to me or this repository in the future.
-Remember to only trust this specific subreddit and be aware of hackers that might try to impersonate me on other platforms.
-I will never ask you for your password, and anyone who does is not me.
-I will never tell you to download a file from a suspicious link, and anyone who does is not me.

 # Donations
 When I was actively developing Picocrypt, I accepted donations, but now that Picocrypt is complete and production-ready, there's no need anymore.
 Instead, take your time and effort to share the love of Picocrypt with others.
 Donations are nice, but being able to help others is a lot more valuable to me than a few spare dollars.
 Knowing that Picocrypt is helping people secure their files is plenty enough for me.

 # FAQ

-**Is Picocrypt accepting new features?**

-No, Picocrypt is considered feature-complete and won't be getting any new features.
-Unlike other tools which try to constantly add new features (which introduces new bugs and security holes), Picocrypt focuses on just a few core features but does each of them exceptionally well.
-Remember Picocrypt's ideology: small, simple, and secure.

-**Will Android/iOS be supported?**

-No, I don't plan on supporting Android or iOS because they are very different from traditional desktop operating systems and require different toolchains to develop apps for.
-Due to the nature of open-source software, however, a community-built version of Picocrypt for Android or iOS may appear in the future.

-**Why is Picocrypt not updated frequently?**

-People seem to have the notion that software must be constantly updated to stay relevant and secure.
-While this may be true for a lot of the software we use today, it is not for Picocrypt.
-Picocrypt is "good software" and good software doesn't need constant updates to remain relevant and secure.
-Good software will always be good software.

 **Does the "Delete files" feature shred files?**

 No, it doesn't shred any files and just deletes them as your file manager would.
 On modern storage mediums like SSDs, there is no such thing as shredding a file since wear leveling makes it impossible to overwrite a particular sector.
 Thus, to prevent giving users a false sense of security, Picocrypt doesn't include any shredding features at all.